-The Working Scientifically Skills are well supported throughout the worktext.
-Chapter 1 provides students with a refresher on general science skills they will find useful during their science studies.
-Throughout the HSC Biology course students practise these skills by applying them in practical situations (opposite).
-As students work through the content, there are many opportunities for them to develop skills in science practices and apply them within the context of an activity.
-Regular practise helps students become proficient in using these skills when they encounter them in their assessments.
+The Working Scientifically Skills (right) are well supported throughout the worktext.
+Throughout the HSC Biology course, students practise these skills by applying them in practical situations.
+Regular practise helps students become proficient in using these skills when they encounter them in assessments.